 At Simmons Hanly Conroy, we have a depth of experience and success representing businesses in litigation against other businesses on a contingency basis.
 Most law firms will not take this approach.
 The traditional law firm model eschews risk and accepts client engagements only at ever-increasing hourly billing rates.
 Simmons Hanly Conroy is different.

 We believe success in any business or endeavor is based on establishing partnerships–and that is where our approach to commercial and business litigation begins.
-We understand that injured businesses and individuals may not be in a position to pay traditional hourly lawyer rates.
+Shareholder Paul Hanly helps oversee cases in our contingent fee commercial litigation practice area.

 Attorneys’ fees and litigation expenses can be overwhelming.
 We have the resources and the expertise to work together with you to develop the billing arrangement that makes the most sense for you.

 Our experience in commercial and business litigation includes, but is not limited to:

 What Our Clients Say

 "The firm makes you feel like you’re somebody, and like you do matter.
 Sometimes you get the wrong interpretation of lawyers and attorneys – they’re good people.
 They’re humans too, they’re just trying to help.
 They become good friends, even family."More testimonials